jl-tavera/coffee-scraper/readme.md

 1. Pre-scraping filtering: Use the webpage’s filters (in this case, URL filters) to filter the prices.
 This can reduce the amount of pages to scrape, and with that, the number of requests.
 2. Post-scraping filtering: After scraping all the products, filter the ones in the price range (this may be with a SQL query).
 Although this can result in more requests, it doesn’t depend on the webpage’s filter logic.
 If that logic changes, the filter breaks.

-I'm going to explain how to implement the first option, but option two is the one you are able to see in the Streamlit frontend.
+I'm going to explain how to implement the first option, but option two is the one I would implement.

 To analyze how the filters work, it depends a lot on the webpage.
 Some webpages use JavaScript to filter, and this cannot be accessed through the URL because the filter is applied client-side, and the server receives no query parameter indicating the filtering—so the HTML returned remains the same.
 Fortunately, this is not our case.
 For example, let’s see what happens when we set a price range from 100 to 1000.
 As you can see, the URL is: